Ayofisayo/Ayofisayo/README.md

 # Hi, I'm Oluwafisayo 👋

 ## 💫 About Me:
-[Oluwafisayo Theophilus](https://www.linkedin.com/in/oluwafisayo-theophilus/) is a data and Cybersecurity Analyst.
-With expertise ranging from preprocessing, analytics, reporting, and data wrangling to using clean data to create scalable machine learning models that save your business money and time<br/>
+[Oluwafisayo Theophilus](https://www.linkedin.com/in/oluwafisayo-theophilus/) is a Data and Cybersecurity Analyst.
+With expertise ranging from preprocessing, analytics, reporting, and data wrangling to using clean data to create scalable machine learning models that save your business money and time<br><br>
 👩🏻‍💻 Software Engineer sharing about my journey and learnings in tech<br><br>💬 Ask me anything about Data Analytics/Data Scientist/Machine Learning<br><br>📫 How to reach me oluwafisayotheophilus@gmail.com<br><br>👯 I’m looking to collaborate on a Data cleaning Project<br><br>📝 I regularly write articles on https://medium.com/@oluwafisayotheophilus<br><br>⚡ Fun fact 😄 If i am not coding, I am either reading a book or watching insightful videos on YouTube<br><br>💭 Currently learning about data analytics and Cybersecurity!

 [![Ayofisayo's GitHub stats](https://github-readme-stats.vercel.app/api?username=ayofisayo)](https://github.com/ayofisayo/github-readme-stats)